dalaing/little-languages/blog/drafts/b/text.md

 Now we have our first REPL!

+# There has to be more than *B*

-At this point we have some familiarity with the basic pieces we'll be using.
+At this point we have some familiarity with the basic pieces we'll be using when working with language.

-Before we step things up, we should probably look at another language or two.
+We're going to step things up to include languages with multiple types shortly, but before then we're going to look at a few more uni-typed languages in order to fill up our bag of tricks.

+To begin with, we'll look at *N*, the language of natural numbers.
 [Read on!](../n.html)

 # Exercises for the adventurous